renatoathaydes/dartle-website/source/processed/dartle-overview.md

 ```

 This is the easiest way to do it, but it's not very fast because of Dart's startup time not being so great
-(Dartle's own observable time was 92ms, but the actual process takes around 1 full second to run on my Macbook Air,
+(Dartle's own observed time was `92ms`, but the actual process takes around 1 full second to run on my Macbook Air,
 which is annoying for a command you may want to run very often).

-For that reason, Dartle can be installed as an utility that manages the compilation of Dartle scripts so that when you run
+For that reason, Dartle can be installed as an utility that manages the compilation of Dartle scripts so that when you
-them, they start up instantly.
+need to run a build, it starts up much faster (unless the script needs to be recompiled).

 To activate `dartle`, run the following command: